 Main preparations: capsules, essential oil, infusion

 Essential oil.
-This formulation can be rubbed on temples, forehead, back of the neck, and over sinuses to relieve pressure and headaches.
-It can also be dropped in small amounts into a cup of tea to help digestion, as well as to relieve constipation, fever and infections.
-Peppermint oil can also be directly apply to treat skin lesions, such as cold sores and acne.
+This formulation can be rubbed on temples, sinuses, forehead, and back of the neck to relieve pressure and headaches.
+It can also be used in small amounts in tea to help digestion, as well as to relieve constipation, fever and infections.
+Peppermint oil can also be directly applied to skin to treat lesions, such as cold sores and acne.

 Capsules.
 Peppermint capsules offer a high content of menthol and methyl salicylate.
 They are usually recommended for IBS pain and spams.
-Its active components relax stomach muscles and sooth the intestinal tract.
+Its active components relax stomach muscles and soothe the intestinal tract.

 - Where to buy Supermarkets, Big online retailers, Specialized health stores, Online herb stores

-Fresh or dried peppermint leaves, as well as peppermint extract, can be found in most grocery stores and supermarkets throughout the year, though in certain regions, fresh varieties may be in easier to find in mid to late summer, when the plant's flowers are in bloom and the leaves are ripe for picking.
-Peppermint oil is a little harder to find, but many specialized health stores carry it.
+Fresh or dried peppermint leaves as well as peppermint extract can be found in most grocery stores and supermarkets throughout the year.
+However, in certain regions, fresh varieties may be in easier to find in mid to late summer, when the plant's flowers are in bloom and the leaves are ripe for picking.
+Peppermint oil is a little harder to find locally, but many specialized health stores carry it.